 |Kung po chicken!
 A szechuan style chicken recipe.|

-Sichuan peppercorns are one of the regular spice items appearing in Sichuan cuisine.
-Some of the popular preparations use these peppers are kung pao chicken, wok-fried chicken, mapo doufu, “hot pot” dish, etc.
+Sichuan peppers are popular ingredients featuring in Szechwan cuisine, giving it bold and pungent flavors.
+Some of the favorite preparations that use peppers are kung pao chicken, wok-fried chicken, Bon bon chicken, mapo doufu, “hot pot” dish, etc.

 The spice also features in traditional Tibetan cuisine to flavor rice-cake dumplings.

-In Japan, the leaves of Zanthoxylum piperitum (shansho) are dried, ground and added to dishes.
+In Japan, dried leaves (Zanthoxylum piperitum (shansho)) are ground and added to dishes.

-Although sichuan peppers are not as hot as chili, or black peppercorns, yet they may cause stomach upset, irritation, somach ulcers, etc, especially in those who have peptic ulcer disease.
+Although sichuan peppers are not as hot as chili, or black peppercorns, still they may cause some stomach upset, irritation, aggravation of stomach ulcers, etc., especially in those who have peptic ulcer disease.
 Therefore, recipes prepared with this pepper should be avoided in individuals with stomach ulcers, ulcerative colitis, and diverticulitis conditions.
 (Medical disclaimer).